department-of-veterans-affairs/vagov-content/pages/health-care/pay-copay-bill/financial-hardship.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You can request either of the 2 financial hardship assistance options listed below, depending on your situation.
+You can request either of the 2 financial hardship assistance options below, depending on your situation.
 To avoid late charges, including interest and other fees, you'll need to take action within 30 days of receiving your bill. <br>
 [Learn more about VA late charges and debt collection](/health-care/pay-copay-bill/#collection).

 <h3>Option 1: Set up a repayment plan to pay your debt over time</h3>

-If you can't pay your copay debt all at once, you have the right to set up a monthly repayment plan at any time.
+If you can't pay your copay debt all at once, you can set up a monthly repayment plan at any time.
 We'll review your proposed payment plan based on the amount of debt you owe and your ability to pay within a reasonable time.
 We usually require you to pay off the full debt within 3 years.

 <b>To set up a repayment plan:</b>